roiz-git/MpdMacOS/README.md

 # MpdMacOS

-A macOS menubar application for controlling MPD (Music Player Daemon) servers with elegant UI and comprehensive playback control.
+A Mpd (Music Player Daemon) client for macOS menubar with elegant UI and comprehensive playback control.

 Created for Music Player Daemon eco-system with love.